-As a mom, you know how difficult it can be to keep the house organized and clean with kids.
-Kids are unorganized, on the move, and love to make messes.
+As a mother, you understand how tough it is to keep the house clean and organised when you have children.
+Kids are disorganised, often on the go, and enjoy making messes.

-Here are some easy hacks to help keep kids organized and keep your house from total chaos:
+Here are some simple tricks to help you keep your kids organized and your house from becoming a complete mess:

-1. A place for everything.
-Help kids keep their belongings organized with places to return their things easily -- bins, drawers, and more.
-You can include pictures or words on the front of bins so they know exactly what belongs there.
+1. There's a place for everything.
+Help kids keep their items organized by providing easy-to-return spaces such as containers, drawers, and more.
+On the front of bins, you can put pictures or words so that they know exactly what belongs there.

-2. Organize their school belongings.
-When kids get home from school, they have a tendency to throw their things everywhere.
+2. Sort through their school supplies.
+When kids return home from school, they have a habit of throwing their belongings all over the place.

-Have a plan for when they get home from school.
-Have a designated place for their coats, shoes, and backpacks.
+Prepare a strategy for when they return home from school.
+Assign a specific location for their coats, shoes, and backpacks.

-If they're younger, help them go through their backpacks each day to sort their paperwork.
-Some papers will have to be completed, some papers may be saved, and some will be thrown away.
+If they're younger, assist them in sorting their documents each day from their backpacks.
+Some papers will need to be finished, some will be saved, and some will be discarded.

-If they take a lunch to school, ask them to unpack it so it can be ready for the next day.
-Depending on age, you may feel comfortable letting them pack their own lunches.
-Have them do this as soon as they get home, so it's ready for the next day.
+If kids bring a lunch to school, request that they unpack it so that it can be ready for the next day.
+You may feel safe allowing kids to pack their own lunches depending on their age.
+As soon as they arrive home, have them complete this so it's ready for the next day.

-Help them go through clothes that are too small or are in poor shape.
+Assist them in sorting through clothes that are too small or in bad condition.

 AGE APPROPRIATE CHORES

-Teaching your kids to help around the house allows them to learn responsibility and lets them know that they are part of the community of your home.
+Teaching your children to assist around the house teaches them responsibility and makes them feel like they are a part of the family.

-They're not only capable of helping out, but it also teaches them lifelong skills, like contributing to a group and thinking about the needs of others.
-It also helps them develop a work ethic.
+They're not only capable of helping out, but it also teaches children life skills such as contributing to a group and considering others' needs.
+It also helps with the development of a work ethic.

-Here are some chores that your kids can help with based on your child’s age and ability.
-This is not an extensive list but a sampling of things that children might be able to help with.
+Depending on your child's age and skill, here are some duties that he or she can help with.
+This is not an exhaustive list, but more a selection of tasks that children may be able to help with.

 Children Ages 2-3

-Pick up toys and put them in bins or designated areas
+Pick up toys and place them in specified boxes or places.

-Wipe walls and baseboards with a wet cloth (they'll probably think this is fun)
+Wipe down the walls and baseboards with a damp cloth (they'll probably enjoy this).

 Children Ages 4-5

-Children of this age will still need more hands-on guidance than they will when they’re bigger.
-They can work more independently than they could at a younger age, but you'll still want to help guide them.
+Children at this age will still require more hands-on guidance than children at a later age.
+They'll be able to work more independently than they did when they were younger, but you'll still need to supervise them.

 Children Ages 6-8

-You'll probably be amazed at what your kids can do at this age.
-Children at this age are growing so rapidly emotionally, physically, and mentally.
-Of course, they're capable of all the things mentioned above, plus a lot more.
+You'll be surprised at what your children can accomplish at this age.
+Children at this age develop emotionally, physically, and mentally at a rapid rate.
+Of course, they're capable of everything listed above, as well as much more.